 The effects of a negative credit history are far-reaching.
 It can keep you from borrowing money, getting a good insurance rate, and even from getting a job.
 You might have to pay security deposits on utilities, cell phone companies may not give you a contract (and therefore no discounts on phones), and landlords may turn down your rental applications.
-Living with a negative credit history is not easy.
+You can turn you credit history around, but it won't be easy.

 What is a Negative Credit History?